GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-coastal-ecosystems/_description.md

 :::{dropdown} Classifier rulesets

-All classifier rulesets were applied to the interim ecosystem classification layer ([Fig. 3](#workflow)) to produce the final Classification dataset.
+All classifier rulesets were applied to the interim ecosystem classification layer ([Figure 3](#workflow)) to produce the final Classification dataset.

 1. **Remove unused classes**: The ecosystem classification output layer was masked to remove all saltflat pixels (see [Caveats and Limitations](./?tab=quality#saltflat-mapping)).
 1. **Apply probability thresholds**: A probability threshold of 50% was applied to the Saltmarsh and Mangrove pixels, with pixels below this threshold reassigned as `nodata`.
-A 50% probability threshold was selected based on the alignment of the outputs with external mapping products, and the conservative consideration that 50% provides a clear majority vote by the ML models.
+A 50% probability threshold was selected based on the alignment of the outputs with external mapping products, and the conservative consideration that 50% provides a clear majority vote by the machine learning models.
 1. **Apply environmental corrections**: Saltmarsh pixels were masked to the observed coastal-connectivity range identified by the saltmarsh training data points.
 To exclude outliers, the saltmarsh connectivity mask was thresholded to the 99.5th percentile connectivity value (254) for all region-combined saltmarsh points from the training data set.
 This choice was made to remove misclassifications of saltmarsh in regions considered unconnected to coastal regions (see [Coastal Connectivity](#coastal-connectivity)).
 See [Caveats and Limitations](./?tab=quality#connectivity-masking-and-saltmarsh) for further discussion on the implications of thresholding based on existing distribution of Saltmarsh training data.

 :::

 :::{dropdown} Classifier masking

 1. **Apply mangrove mask**: Mangrove pixels that fell outside of the [Global Mangrove Watch (GMW) Habitat Mask](https://doi.org/10.5281/zenodo.74784913) (Bunting et al. 2025) were removed.
-This habitat mask defines an ecologically suitable niche for Mangrove occupation, and was used here to align our Mangrove mapping with global approaches and to minimize false positive Mangrove classification in inhospitable environments.
+This habitat mask defines an ecologically suitable niche for Mangrove occupation, and was used here to align our Mangrove mapping with global approaches and to minimize false-positive Mangrove classification in inhospitable environments.
-1. **Apply Intertidal seagrass probability threshold**: Within the defined Intertidal model extent, the Intertidal seagrass probability layer was used to define the Intertidal seagrass classification at a probability of greater than or equal to 70 %.
-The 70 % threshold was selected as a conservative value to account for inter-annual variability in seagrass meadows (see [Caveats and Limitations](./?tab=quality#interpretation-of-probability-layers-and-implications-for-change-applications)).
+1. **Apply Intertidal seagrass probability threshold**: Within the defined Intertidal model extent, the Intertidal seagrass probability layer was used to define the Intertidal seagrass classification at a probability of ≥70%.
+The 70% threshold was selected as a conservative value to account for inter-annual variability in seagrass meadows (see [Caveats and Limitations](./?tab=quality#interpretation-of-probability-layers-and-implications-for-change-applications)).
-1. **Apply manual mask**: A manual masking process was applied to the Classification layer, based on expert identified misclassifications (including roads, urban areas, terrain shadow, data noise).
-For full traceability this polygon masking layer is provided [here](http://dea-public-data-dev.s3-website-ap-southeast-2.amazonaws.com/?prefix=derivative/dea_coastalecosystems/supplementary/).
+1. **Apply manual mask**: A manual masking process was applied to the Classification layer, based on expert-identified misclassifications (including roads, urban areas, terrain shadow, and data noise).
+For full traceability, this polygon masking layer is provided here: [supplementary files](http://dea-public-data-dev.s3-website-ap-southeast-2.amazonaws.com/?prefix=derivative/dea_coastalecosystems/supplementary/).
-1. **Apply land use mask**: Industrial, urban or road areas as identified in the Australian Catchment Scale Land Use and Management dataset (ABARES,2021) were removed.
+1. **Apply land use mask**: Industrial, urban or road areas as identified in the Australian Catchment Scale Land Use and Management dataset (ABARES, 2021) were removed.
-1. **Remove and replace isolated pixel groups**: To reduce pixel based noise in the data, the Classification layer was sieved to remove and replace isolated pixels in groups of 9 or less with the dominant surrounding class type.
+1. **Remove and replace isolated pixel groups**: To reduce pixel-based noise in the data, the Classification layer was sieved to remove and replace isolated pixels in groups of 9 or less with the dominant surrounding class type.

 :::

 :::{dropdown} Probability masking
-1. **Apply probability threshold**: Pixels with values of less than 20 % were removed from the Mangrove, Saltmarsh and Saltflat probability layers to remove very low confidence pixels and noise from the dataset to improve interpretability.
+1. **Apply probability threshold**: Pixels with values of less than 20% were removed from the Mangrove, Saltmarsh and Saltflat probability layers to remove very low confidence pixels and noise from the dataset to improve interpretability.

 :::

 ## Software

 - The [Coastal Ecosystems GitHub](https://github.com/GeoscienceAustralia/dea-coastalecosystems) code repository contains the core functionality required to run the DEA Coastal Ecosystems workflow.
 The code leverages functions from [DEA Tools](/notebooks/Tools/) that have dependencies on [Scikitlearn](https://scikit-learn.org/stable/).
-- The [DEA Tools](/notebooks/Tools/) library contains essential functionality required to generate random-forest models using [DEA Analysis-Ready-Data](/data/category/dea-surface-reflectance/)
+- The [DEA Tools](/notebooks/Tools/) library contains essential functionality required to generate random-forest models using [DEA Analysis Ready Data](/data/category/dea-surface-reflectance/).
 - The [Scikitlearn](https://scikit-learn.org/stable/) library provided the random-forest classification methodologies.

 ## References

-1. ABARES 2021, Catchment Scale Land Use of Australia – Update December 2020, Australian Bureau of Agricultural and Resource Economics and Sciences, Canberra, February, CC BY 4.0, DOI: 10.25814/aqjw-rq15
+ABARES 2021, Catchment Scale Land Use of Australia – Update December 2020, Australian Bureau of Agricultural and Resource Economics and Sciences, Canberra, February, CC BY 4.0, DOI: 10.25814/aqjw-rq15

-1. Branson, Paul (2023): Coastal carbon - Australia's blue forest future - Water Levels. v1.
+Branson, Paul (2023): Coastal carbon - Australia's blue forest future - Water Levels. v1.
 CSIRO.
 Data Collection. https://doi.org/10.25919/6672-jx11

-1. Becker, M.L., Navarro, A., Canto, R., & Murray, N.J.
+Becker, M.L., Navarro, A., Canto, R., & Murray, N.J.
 (2023) [An Australian coastal ecosystem training library for remote sensing classification models.](https://github.com/GeoscienceAustralia/dea-coastalecosystems/blob/main/docs/publications/JCU_Coastal_Training_Data_Report_1_27012023_FR%20.pdf) Unpublished report to the Department of Climate Change, Energy, the Environment and Water.
 James Cook University, Townsville.

-1. Boegh, E., Soegaard, H., Broge, N., Hasager, C. B., Jensen, N. O., Schelde, K., & Thomsen, A. (2002).
+Boegh, E., Soegaard, H., Broge, N., Hasager, C. B., Jensen, N. O., Schelde, K., & Thomsen, A. (2002).
 Airborne multispectral data for quantifying leaf area index, nitrogen concentration, and photosynthetic efficiency in agriculture.
 Remote sensing of Environment, 81(2-3), 179-193.

-1. Bunting, P., Rosenqvist, A., Hilarides.
+Bunting, P., Rosenqvist, A., Hilarides.
 (2025) Global Mangrove Watch: Mangrove Habitat Mask v27.0 Dataset. https://doi.org/10.5281/zenodo.7478491

-1. Canto.
+Canto.
 R., Navarro., A.,Becker, M., Murray, N.J., (2023) [Australian coastal ecosystem training library](https://github.com/GeoscienceAustralia/dea-coastalecosystems/blob/main/data/training_data_input/MultEcosy_TData_v1_0.geojson).
 Unpublished dataset.

-1. Crist, E. P. (1985).
+Crist, E. P. (1985).
 A TM Tasseled Cap equivalent transformation for reflectance factor data.
 Remote Sensing of Environment, 17(3), 301–306. https://doi.org/10.1016/0034-4257(85)90102-6

-1. Feyisa, G. L., Meilby, H., Fensholt, R., & Proud, S. R. (2014).
+Feyisa, G. L., Meilby, H., Fensholt, R., & Proud, S. R. (2014).
 Automated Water Extraction Index: A new technique for surface water mapping using Landsat imagery.
 Remote sensing of environment, 140, 23-35.

-1. Fisher, A., Flood, N., & Danaher, T. (2016).
+Fisher, A., Flood, N., & Danaher, T. (2016).
 Comparing Landsat water index methods for automated water classification in eastern Australia.
 Remote Sensing of Environment, 175, 167-182.

-1. Gallant, J.C., Dowling, T.I., Read, A.M., Wilson, N., Tickle, P. and Inskeep, C., 2011.
+Gallant, J.C., Dowling, T.I., Read, A.M., Wilson, N., Tickle, P. and Inskeep, C., 2011.
 1 second SRTM Derived Digital Elevation Models User Guide.
 Geoscience Australia www.ga.gov.au/topographic-mapping/digital-elevationdata.html

-1. Huete, A., Didan, K., Miura, T., Rodriguez, E. P., Gao, X., & Ferreira, L. G. (2002).
+Huete, A., Didan, K., Miura, T., Rodriguez, E. P., Gao, X., & Ferreira, L. G. (2002).
 Overview of the radiometric and biophysical performance of the MODIS vegetation indices.
 Remote sensing of environment, 83(1-2), 195-213.

-1. Keith, D.A., Ferrer-Paris, J.R., Nicholson, E. et al. (2022) A function-based typology for Earth’s ecosystems.
+Keith, D.A., Ferrer-Paris, J.R., Nicholson, E. et al. (2022) A function-based typology for Earth’s ecosystems.
 Nature 610, 513–518 [https://www.nature.com/articles/s41586-022-05318-4](https://doi.org/10.1038/s41586-022-05318-4).

-1. Lovelock, C.E., Sippo, J., Fernanda Adame, M., Dittmann, S., Hickey, S., Hutley, L., Jones, A., Kelleway, J., Lavery, P., Macreadie, P., Maher, D., Mosely, L. and Rogers, K (2021) [Blue carbon accounting model (BlueCAM) technical overview](https://cer.gov.au/document/blue-carbon-accounting-model-bluecam-technical-overview).
+Lovelock, C.E., Sippo, J., Fernanda Adame, M., Dittmann, S., Hickey, S., Hutley, L., Jones, A., Kelleway, J., Lavery, P., Macreadie, P., Maher, D., Mosely, L. and Rogers, K (2021) [Blue carbon accounting model (BlueCAM) technical overview](https://cer.gov.au/document/blue-carbon-accounting-model-bluecam-technical-overview).
 Report to the Clean Energy Regulator.
 University of Queensland.

-1. Lyons, M.B., Keith, D.A., Phinn, S.R., Mason, T.J., & Elith, J. (2018).
+Lyons, M.B., Keith, D.A., Phinn, S.R., Mason, T.J., & Elith, J. (2018).
 A comparison of resampling methods for remote sensing classification and accuracy assessment.
 Remote Sensing of Environment, 208, 145-153. https://doi.org/10.1016/j.rse.2018.02.026

-1. McFeeters, S. K. (1996).
+McFeeters, S. K. (1996).
 The use of the Normalized Difference Water Index (NDWI) in the delineation of open water features.
 International journal of remote sensing, 17(7), 1425-1432.

-1. Murray N. J., Canto, R., Worthington, T. A., Lyons, M.B.
+Murray N. J., Canto, R., Worthington, T. A., Lyons, M.B.
 (2022) Supplementary Data S1 to Losses and gains of Earth's tidal wetlands.
 Figshare. https://doi.org/10.6084/m9.figshare.19121660.

-1. Murray, N. J., Phinn, S. R., DeWitt, M., Ferrari, R., Johnston, R., Lyons, M. B., Clinton, N., Thau, D. & Fuller, R. A. (2019).
+Murray, N. J., Phinn, S. R., DeWitt, M., Ferrari, R., Johnston, R., Lyons, M. B., Clinton, N., Thau, D. & Fuller, R. A. (2019).
 The global distribution and trajectory of tidal flats.
 Nature, 565, 222-225

-1. Murray, N.J., et al., High-resolution mapping of losses and gains of Earth’s tidal wetlands.
+Murray, N.J., et al., High-resolution mapping of losses and gains of Earth’s tidal wetlands.
 Science 376, 744-749(2022).
-[DOI:10.1126/science.abm9583](https://www.science.org/doi/10.1126/science.abm9583)
+DOI: [10.1126/science.abm9583](https://www.science.org/doi/10.1126/science.abm9583)

-1. Navarro, A., Canto, R., Toor, M., & Murray, N.J.
+Navarro, A., Canto, R., Toor, M., & Murray, N.J.
 (2022) An Australian intertidal seagrass training library for remote sensing classification models.
 Unpublished report to the Department of Agriculture, Water and the Environment.
 James Cook University, Townsville.

-1. Navarro, A., Canto, R., Toor, M., Becker, M.L., Lyons, M. & Murray, N.J.
+Navarro, A., Canto, R., Toor, M., Becker, M.L., Lyons, M. & Murray, N.J.
 (2023) Australian Saltmarsh Map.
 Unpublished report to the Clean Energy Regulator.
 James Cook University, Townsville.

-1. Nedkov, R., (2017).
+Nedkov, R., (2017).
 “Orthogonal transformation of segmented images from the satellite Sentinel-2,” Comptes Rendus De lAcad.
 Bulgare Sci., vol.  70, no.  5, pp.  687–692.

-1. Rouse Jr, J. W., Haas, R. H., Schell, J. A., & Deering, D. W. (1973).
+Rouse Jr, J. W., Haas, R. H., Schell, J. A., & Deering, D. W. (1973).
 Monitoring the vernal advancement and retrogradation (green wave effect) of natural vegetation (No. NASA-CR-132982).

-1. Xu, H. (2006).
+Xu, H. (2006).
 Modification of normalised difference water index (NDWI) to enhance open water features in remotely sensed imagery.
 International journal of remote sensing, 27(14), 3025-3033.